telerik/ajax-docs/sharepoint/2007/incorporating-telerik-ui-for-asp.net-ajax-in-sharepoint-websites.md

->note Note that the version of the assembly is specified in the Assembly attribute.
+>tip Note that the version of the assembly is specified in the Assembly attribute.
 If deploying a different version of Telerik® UI for ASP.NET AJAX, ensure that the version number is correct here.